 Finally, at Gyeongbokgung Palace we saw some colour.
 Intricately decorated wood buildings and gates date from 1405.
 This was the second palace after the first one (built in the year 13-something), was destroyed.
 Every surface of the wooden structures were painted in bright colours and I couldn’t help thinking how long it must have taken, not only to do the painting in the first place, but to do the restoration.
 There wasn’t much to see at the palace grounds other than the walls and buildings but it was my favourite thing in Seoul.
 Our guide taught us that the Korean language was invented in 1410 by the last king at this palace.
 It’s a phonetic language, has 27 characters, and they are stacked in groupings of 2 or 3.
 Neat.

-For lunch we went to the market area of Insadong.
+For lunch, we went to the market area of Insadong.
 It’s an important cultural district with a network of galleries and tea shops, and I was looking forward to exploring it thoroughly but it turned out to be a tourist trap with almost no merit.
-I had a nice lunch of bulgolgi with all the assorted kimchi and condiments and found a couple of interesting antique shops in amongst the crappy souvenirs but not much to warrant exploring further.
+I had a nice lunch of bulgogi with all the assorted kimchi and condiments and found a couple of interesting antique shops in amongst the crappy souvenirs but not much to warrant exploring further.